Best practice for configuring sessions in AM (All versions) to reduce the impact on the CTS store

 - Size replication servers appropriately to avoid disk space issues.
 See the DS changelog section for further information.

 It’s important to note that sizing and configuring sessions for CTS is a tuning process.
 Each deployment environment is unique and has its own specific set of requirements.
 The CTS can be different depending on its function as many different components of AM use CTS to store data.
 Sizing and/or tuning recommendations are outside the scope of ForgeRock support. if you want more tailored advice, consider engaging Deployment Support Services.

 AM 6.5 introduced a new grant-set scheme for storing OAuth 2.0 tokens in the CTS store.
 This scheme groups multiple authorizations for a given OAuth 2.0 client and resource owner pair, and stores them in a single CTS OAUTH2_GRANT_SET entry.
 This scheme reduces the amount of data stored in the CTS by removing duplication and reduces the number of operations to the CTS.

-Prior to AM 6.5, there is no choice of scheme and each OAuth2 token is mapped to an individual CTS entry.
+There is no choice of scheme in AM 6 and each OAuth2 token is mapped to an individual CTS entry.

 The following lists some important session considerations that can increase the number of writes to the CTS.
 You don't need to try to address all of these things; they are just listed to make you aware of them when you are considering what is needed in your environment, and whether you have inefficient processes or settings that are contributing to excessive CTS load: